-When the Apostle Paul and his traveling companions arrived in Jerusalem in 57 CE for Pentecost, with the gifts from the churches of Greece and Asia Minor, the brethren “welcomed them gladly” (Acts 21:17).
+The unit concludes with the council in Jerusalem.
+As Paul and his traveling companions arrived in Jerusalem in 57 CE for Pentecost, with the gifts from the churches of Greece and Asia Minor, the brethren “welcomed them gladly” (Acts 21:17).
 The next day he and his companions met with James, the presiding apostle at Jerusalem, and the headquarters elders.
-The sense of it is that this was a private meeting.
 Paul gave a full report telling “in detail those things which God had done among the Gentiles through his ministry” (Acts 21:19).
-The response by James and all the elders as recorded in Acts 21:20-25 deserves some thoughtful analysis.
-Luke appears to have summarized various comments and advice into a single overall statement as follows:
+The meeting was a turning point in an understanding of God’s work in the New Testament era.
+Don’t miss this unit as Dr. Meredith explains what happened.

 - Profile of Herod Agrippa I

 - Who were the Hellenists?

 - How Did Paul “Kick Against the Goads”?